ulsa/javawordgraph/README.md

 Step 5: Sort Counted Words
 --------------------------
-Sort by count and return a list of word/count pairs.
+Sort the map by count and return a list of word/count pairs.
+What's the simplest implementation of a pair?
+I don't know, but we chose Map, so that's what you'll use.

 Step 6: Repeat String
 ---------------------
 Repeat a string a given number of times.
+Like 'repeatStr "#" 3' becomes "###".

 Step 7: Histogram Entry
 -----------------------